by Dr Valeria Lo Iacono

 4. Foster Psychological Safety in the Workplace

 In addition to helping mutual trust and respect in the workplace, psychological safety can help you to bring in this sense of inclusion for all.
-Psychological safety is achieved when every employee feels comfortable to speak up and share their ideas with everyone, at any level, without fear of reprisal.
+Psychological safety is achieved when every employee feels comfortable speaking up and sharing their ideas with everyone, at any level, without fear of reprisal.

 5. Push Creative Thinking